Intel Responds To Alleged Chip Flaw, Claims Effects Won't Significantly Impact Average Users - Slashdot

 Basically, this isn't an implementation bug, or even a design flaw... it's an architectural flaw, present in all modern CPUs.
 Unless great care is taken, any CPU that supports both speculative execution and memory caching is vulnerable.
 This is incredibly huge.
 To a first approximation, all computers are broken.

-Re:Not just Intel, also AMD and ARM (Score:4, Insightful)
+Re:Not just Intel, also AMD and ARM (Score:5, Insightful)

 Based on other comments above, there is a fair chance you misunderstand the nature of the bug.
 It is reported that AMD validates requests for speculative execution before executing them, and Intel validates them afterwards.
 The bug is supposedly that it's possible to read the results of the speculative execution before the Intel chip notices that they were improperly executed.
 If that is so, then the AMD chips do *not* have this particular bug.